 King Asa ruled for 41 years – 911BC-870BC.

 King Asa did what pleased God.
-He removed the foreign places of worship and destroyed them.
+He removed the pagan places of worship and destroyed them.

-Even though King Asa had an army over five hundred thousand fighting men when Zerah the Cushite came to fight King Asa.
-King Asa called to the Lord his God and God struck down the Cushites before Asa and Judah.
+King Asa had an army of over five hundred thousand fighting men.
+However, when Zerah the Cushite came to fight King Asa, King Asa called to the Lord his God and God struck down the Cushites before Asa and Judah.

 In his old age, he was crippled by a foot disease.
 King Asa died of natural causes and was buried in the royal tombs in Jerusalem and his son Jehoshaphat succeeded him as king.